kaiqinghuang/Dialogue-of-Self--Relationships/README.md

 <img width="1299" alt="Screenshot 2024-07-12 at 11 29 22" src="https://github.com/user-attachments/assets/5ef6e072-5d65-4051-9f0b-63d965665dbe">

+Use the spine bone of the virtual people as the attraction point for the magnet component in the deform plugin, enabling real-time attraction of scene content as the virtual people move.

 <img width="1041" alt="Screenshot 2024-07-12 at 11 38 56" src="https://github.com/user-attachments/assets/2d7382f6-0371-44e0-9c55-b774e4ce20e6">

 #### music production